isomerpages/nlb-biblioasia/_jul-2009/Why Politicians Don’t Stay? Making Sense of Critical Political Events in Post war Asia.md

 #### **So What?**

-This paper has shown how critical political events in Asian politics and dominant party[^7] factional defections can be understood with a simple model.
+This paper has shown how critical political events in Asian politics and dominant party factional defections can be understood with a simple model.
 Using a simple model substantiated by narratives, this paper argues that factional defection occurs only when the key factions within the dominant party are marginalised and expect to form the next government with the opposition parties.
 While this model explains only factional defection from dominant parties, its logic can be extended as a framework to make sense of Asian politics: to identify the key political actors (i.e., factions) and examine their cost-benefit calculations in the intra-dominant party and inter-party arenas.

 For the public, the model provides a simple framework for making sense of complex Asian politics by examining the political actors’ (e.g., factions and politicians) strategic calculations in the inter-party and intra-party arenas.
 While news reports may highlight the idiosyncrasies of intra-party tensions and personality clashes between key politicians and/or highlight scenarios of the fall of a ruling party, a critical reader should make sense of Asian politics by examining the intra-party and inter-party dynamics simultaneously.
 For the former type of reports on political bickering, one has to identify if the renegade politician is a leader of a strong faction within the party.
 Without such political strength, the impact of such political bickering may be limited.
 In inter-party reports, one should assess if the parliamentary seat share difference between the ruling party and opposition parties is too great for any defection threats by a politician or faction to be credible.